pranayhere/doppio-demo/README.md

     make
     ./tools/server.coffee

-And then open a browser to [http://localhost:8000].
+And then point a browser at [localhost:8000](http://localhost:8000).

-If you encounter a problem, please make an Issue for it.
+If you encounter a problem, please make an [Issue](https://github.com/perimosocordiae/doppio-demo/issues) for it.